-So, using my pea example again, my earliest are identified as 52 days-to-maturity which means about 8 weeks.
+So, using my pea example again, my earliest is identified as 52 days-to-maturity which means about 8 weeks.
 Counting 8 weeks forward from my February 21 seeding date puts me on April 18 for the first production.

 Indicate How Long Productions Should Last

-Once you’ve identified when production will start for each vegetable, then indicate about how long it will continue based on the first planting.
-Using peas again, once the peas start producing, they should continue for a couple of weeks, so I show that by indicating pea production the weeks of April 18 through May 9.
+Once you’ve identified when production will start for each vegetable, then indicate how long it will continue based on the first planting.
+Using peas again, once the peas start producing, they should continue for a couple of weeks, so I show that by indicating pea production in the weeks of April 18 through May 9.

 For vegetables that will continue to produce until frost, indicate with “# until frost —>” as shown for chard, beans, etc. For those vegetables that only produce for a limited time, remember that you can often use succession planting to extend the harvest.